Kcola/SpringLibrary/README.md

 - Token authentication.
 - Borrowing and reserving functionality.

-This project was implemented using text driven development.
+This project was implemented using test driven development.
 **Tests include:**
 - 7 E2E test implemented using Puppeteer.
 - 9 unit tests implemented using Jest and JUnit.